Skip to content

 ARE THERE ACTIVITIES FOR NON-BIRD WATCHERS?

-Of course there are!
-Every year, the Tadoussac region attracts hundreds of thousands of visitors for its whale watching sites, cruises, hiking trails and landscapes.
+Of course!
+Every year, the Tadoussac region attracts hundreds of thousands of visitors with its whale-watching sites, cruises, hiking trails, and stunning landscapes.
+We also offer an increasing number of artistic activities for all tastes.